Claim Compensation for Unlawful Immigration Detention - Specialist Compensation Lawyers

 Pursuing a claim for Unlawful Detention against the Home Office UKVI will not prejudice any current or future immigration applications you make to the Home Office UKVI.

-Unlawful immigration detention is an act of the Home Office UKVI to detain a person where the detention cannot be legally justified and is outside the boundaries of law.
-The law attaches supreme importance to the liberty of individuals, and a person who believes that they have experienced unlawful immigration detention may be entitled to compensation.
+Unlawful immigration detention is an act by the Home Office UKVI to detain a person when the detention cannot be legally justified and is outside the law.
+The law attaches the utmost importance to individuals' liberty, and a person who believes they have been unlawfully detained may be entitled to compensation.

 Your immigration detention may be found to be unlawful by a court in the following circumstances:

-• If you are exempt from immigration control being an EU national or a family member of an EU national and the Home Office UKVI treated you under domestic law and not exempt from immigration control at the time of your detention;
+• If you are exempt from immigration control,l being an EU national or a family member of an EU national, and the Home Office UKVI treated you under domestic law and not exempt from immigration control at the time of your detention.

 • If you are an unaccompanied minor at the time of your immigration detention.
-An unaccompanied minor must either be under 18 or yet to have their age verified by an age assessment;
+An unaccompanied minor must either be under 18 or have their age not yet verified by an age assessment.

 The list above is not comprehensive and exhaustive.
-There may be other circumstances in which the court may hold an immigrant's detention unlawful and award damages for unlawful detention.
+There may be other circumstances in which the court may find an immigrant's detention unlawful and award damages for it.

 Free Initial Assessment